Abisoyesam/Deep-Learning-With-TensorFlow/04 - Convolutional Neural Network/README.md

 # Convolutional Neural Network and Computer Vision
+CNNs can be used for many different computer vision tasks, such as image processing, classification, segmentation, and object detection.

 ## What is a Computer Vision Problem?
 Computer being used for visual problem.
 Training the computer to see.
 It applications are: